Smalltalk Digest: July Edition

 - For information on the Version Control tutorial, click here.

 - For information on the Process Monitor tutorial, click here.

 - For information on the Code Recovery tutorial, click here.

-For the past few weeks, the Cincom Smalltalk Team has been launching a series of several new tutorials including our “Common Tools” tutorials and product-introduction tutorials.
+The Cincom Smalltalk Team has launched a series of several new tutorials for introducing our products.

 - For information on the Cincom ObjectStudio Product Introduction tutorial, click here.